tomtomwombat/fastbloom/README.md

 ## False Positive Performance

 `fastbloom` does not compromise accuracy.
-Below is a comparison of false positive rates with other bloom filter crates:
+Below is a comparison of false positive rates with other Bloom filter crates:

 ![bloom-fp](https://github.com/tomtomwombat/fastbloom/assets/45644087/07e22ab3-f777-4e4e-8910-4f1c764e4134)
-> The bloom filters and a control hash set were populated with a varying number of random 64 bit integers ("Number of Items").
-Then 100,000 random 64 bit integers were checked: false positives are numbers that do NOT exist in the control hash set but do report as existing in the bloom filter.
+> The Bloom filters and a control hash set were populated with a varying number of random 64 bit integers ("Number of Items").
+Then 100,000 random 64 bit integers were checked: false positives are numbers that do NOT exist in the control hash set but do report as existing in the Bloom filter.

 [Benchmark source](https://github.com/tomtomwombat/bench-bloom-filters)